AhmedOsman101/Obsidian/src/College/Python/Lectures/LectureThree.md

   text: "Lecture Two"
   link: "/College/Python/Lectures/LectureTwo"
 next:
-  false
-  # text: "Lecture Four"
+  text: "Lecture Four"
-  # link: "/College/Python/Lectures/LectureFour"
+  link: "/College/Python/Lectures/LectureFour"
 ---

 # Programming Essentials in Python Lecture 3

 ## Operators in Python

 Operators in Python are used to perform operations on variables and values.
 Python categorizes operators into several groups based on their functionality.